EPCOT (concept): The EPCOT film

-In an effort to lobby the Florida legislature to approve the RCID and persuade American industries to participate in the project, a short film was shot at the Walt Disney Studios on October 27, 1966, two months before Disney's death.
-Written by Marty Sklar and directed by Ham Luske, the 25-minute film is hosted by Disney, who explains the plans for Disney World, focusing on how EPCOT would interrelate with other aspects of the property.
+To lobby the Florida legislature to approve the RCID and persuade American industries to participate in the project, a short film was shot at the Walt Disney Studios on October 27, 1966, two months before Disney's death.
+Written by Marty Sklar and directed by Art Vitarelli, the 25-minute film is hosted by Disney, who explains the plans for Disney World, focusing on how EPCOT would interrelate with other aspects of the property.

 The film, utilizing concept art and highly technical animation, was a start to the conceptualization of EPCOT.
 The EPCOT philosophy, as it became known, included showcasing the development, testing, and use of new materials and ideas from American industries to find solutions to urban problems.
 EPCOT would always be in a state of becoming, the philosophy detailed, focusing on the needs and happiness of residents, and generating demand for new technologies.

-The film was screened for Florida legislators on February 2, 1967.
-On May 18, 2004, the film, entitled Walt Disney Treasures: Tomorrow Land, was released.
+EPCOT was screened for Florida legislators on February 2, 1967.
+Clips of the film were shown periodically as part of TV specials in the decades after that.
+The film was released in its entirety on DVD in May of 2004 as part of the Walt Disney Treasures: Tomorrowland collection.

 Master plan and community site

 Disney personally sketched a master plan for the Florida property known as the Seventh Preliminary Master Plot Plan, in 1966, the year of his death.
-The main features of the plan include the Magic Kingdom, hotels, camps and motels, convention facilities, EPCOT and a satellite community, a golf course, a "swamp ride," an industrial park, a tourist trailer camp, a main entrance, and a "jet airport."
-In addition, a monorail runs the length of the property.
+The main features of the plan included the theme park, hotels, campgrounds and motels, convention facilities, the EPCOT city and a satellite community, a golf course, a "swamp ride", an industrial park, a tourist trailer camp, a main entrance, and a "jet airport".
+In addition, a monorail would run the length of the property, north to south.